 A Network of Health Science Librarians

-The Librarian Manager Mentoring Program helps new library managers acquire the skills and knowledge they need to be effective VA managers by partnering them with experienced VALNET librarians who have been selected and trained.
+VALNET also offers the Librarian Manager Mentoring Program to help new library managers acquire the skills and knowledge they need to be effective.
+New VA library managers are partnered with experienced VALNET librarians who have been selected and trained as mentors.
 For more information, view the Librarian Manager Mentoring Program Fact Sheet.

-For additional information about VALNET email the Library Network Office, or contact us at:
+For additional information about VALNET email the Library Network Office.